Top 8 Open Source Dashboards

 • Drag-and-drop interface.

-• Works with structured data sets, CSV, REST APIs.
+• Works with structured data sets, CSV, and REST APIs.

 • Apache v2.0 license—fully open source.